About Juvenile Justice

 Juvenile Justice Planning Worksheets

-Download STF planning worksheets, notes and ideas for the Juvenile Justice Week of Faith and Healing, March 7-11, 2011.
+Download the STF Activity Summary for the Juvenile Justice Week of Faith and Healing (March 7-11, 2011)

 Download the STF Planning Worksheet from the STF visit to the Norwalk Southern Youth Correctional Facility (Feb.
 7, 2011)